 Late at night in a graveyard

-On a Halloween night when lightening pressed its face against the dark horizon and thunder pounded at heaven's door, One-Eyed Billy snuck into the graveyard.
+On Christmas night when lightening pressed its face against the dark horizon and thunder pounded at heaven's door, One-Eyed Billy snuck into the graveyard.

 He carried a large plastic bag, a shovel, and a small lantern that cast a buttery light upon the rows of white tombstones sticking out like teeth and bones from the carcass of the earth.
 He was here to bury the money, the ill-gotten gain he had stolen from the Somerville Bank.
 Somewhere in this dead field of decay and worm-food, he was going to stash a small fortune.